 Swathes of purple are blooming in southeastern Tassie.

-A sweeping new lavender planting is blossoming at Iron Creek Bay Estate , blanketing the estate in a sea of purple tones.
-The hospitality destination has planted endless rows of the fragrant, flowering perennial herb at their property in the historic town of Sorell, offering yet another reason to visit the farm-stay accommodation.
+A stunning new lavender planting is blossoming at Iron Creek Bay Estate, blanketing the estate in delicate purple tones.
+The hospitality destination has planted rows of the fragrant, flowering perennial herb at their property in the historic town of Sorell, offering yet another reason to head to southeastern Tassie and visit the farm-stay accommodation.

 Visiting the lavender field at Iron Creek Bay Estate

 Located just a half-hour drive from Hobart, the field is surrounded by orchards, paddocks and stunning water views.
-The lavender was planted last April in time for the wet season, which has allowed the plants to establish a root system before the dry season.
+Seeds were strategically planted last April in time for the wet season, which helps the lavender establish a root system before the dry season.
 “We are really happy with their growth so far, [going in as just a small tube plant and now a small and flowering bush], and our guests and visitors are already enjoying walking through this coastal field," shared Rod Black, General Manager Hotels.

 The best time to visit is in spring and summer when the flowers are in full bloom.